sn248/ceres/README.md

 # `ceres`

-`ceres` is an `R` package. `ceres` is an interface to the [Ceres Solver](http://ceres-solver.org/), an open source `C++` library for modeling and solving large non-linear, least squares optimization problems by Google.
+`ceres` is an `R` package. `ceres` is an interface to the [Ceres Solver](http://ceres-solver.org/), an open source `C++` library for modeling and solving large, non-linear, least squares optimization problems by Google.
 Ceres solver has been used in production at Google since 2010.

 ## Installing `ceres`
 `ceres` package is not on `CRAN` yet.
 It can be installed in `R` from github using the following command in the `R` console.